alifrahman2023/huntercs/135testout/README.md

 4. Practice until you get a 90% or higher on 3 of them (these tests should not take too long, try to do at least 2 a day leading up to the test).

 5. Take the testout exam.
 You are allowed to bring a one-page cheat sheet.
 I have one in this repo but feel free to use your own.
 It's double-sided which may technically not be allowed but the TA who hosts the room never checks.
+Also, it has some pretty complex stuff like the filestreams and string tokenization on it that probably won't appear on the test so don't freak out.
+I just added it just in case.